danekshea/minting-api-backend/README.md

 - [ ] Return a proper response for a tokenID is already minted
 - [ ] Return a proper response for not being in certain allowlist phases etc.
 - [ ] Account for getting a webhook return with a token that hasn't been entered into the mintedTokens DB but has indeed been minted
-- [ ] Add disclaimer about this being a community project
 - [ ] Consider switching to Pino instead of Winston for logging
 - [ ] Troubleshoot why all console.log are not showing up in the console with logger.info
 - [ ] Add color coding to success or failure in the logs